-Solutions for Congested Corridors Program Land Use Efficiency Supplement
+Solutions for Congested Corridors Program Land Use Efficiency & Prohousing Supplement

-This supplement was developed by the California Transportation Commission in partnership with the California Department of Housing and Community Development and the Governor's Office of Planning and Research as a resource for applicants preparing project nominations for the Solutions for Congested Corridors Program.
-The purpose of this document is to provide information on local land use policies that can serve as indicators of the potential for efficient land use patterns.
-The presence of these policies in a project area can be used to help demonstrate the ability of a project to support the efficient land use co-benefit as described in Section 16.2 of the program guidelines.
+This supplement was developed by the California Transportation Commission in partnership with the California Department of Housing and Community Development\and the Governor's Office of Planning and Research as a resource for applicants preparing project nominations for the Solutions for Congested Corridors Program.
+The purpose of this document supplement to provide information on about local land useland-use policies that can serve as indicators of the potential forto support efficient land use patterns.
+The presence of these policies in a project area can be used to help-demonstrate the a project's ability of a project to support the efficient land use co-benefit as described in Section 16.2 of the program guidelines.